 The Tree Seed Centre operates three freezer vaults that are maintained at -18°C. These freezers have daily system inspections, a security system, and are supported by a back-up power generator in case of a power failure.

-A seed bank has historically been maintained for gene conservation purposes, and the Tree Seed Centre is hoping to resurrect seedlot sampling for the seed bank.
+A seed bank has been maintained for gene conservation purposes.
 We encourage all seed owners to contribute relatively minor seed quantities for high priority species and areas when requested to do so.

 Management of the inventory includes